OpenDSA/OpenDSA/RST/source/Status.rst

 [STUB] means that there is little to no content, and the file is there primarily as a target for a crossreference from another module.

-[RAW] means that expository text has been written and copied from a source that we have rights to, but has not yet been typeset into ReST.
+[Raw] means that expository text has been written and copied from a source that we have rights to, but has not yet been typeset into ReST.
 It will look pretty ugly!

-[TEXT] means that expository text has been written, typically copied from one of our textbooks or another source that we have rights to use.
+[Text] means that expository text has been written, typically copied from one of our textbooks or another source that we have rights to use.
 But that text does not yet contain any visualizations or exercises, nor any description of how visualizations and exercises should be included.

-[SB] means that the module is a "storyboard".
+[Storyboard] means that the module is a "storyboard".
 That includes the expository text properly typeset, along with specifications for the various visualizations and exercises that yet need to be implemented.
 "Quick prototype" or third party implementations (such as a Java applet) might be included to indicate how a visualization is intended.

-[DRAFT] means that the module is nearing completion.
+[Draft] means that the module is nearing completion.
 It contains text and various visualizations and exercises.
 But the content needs to be polished, and additional visualization support or exercise support might still be needed.